Mehrdad-Noori/FDS/README.md

 As an example, here we show the codes for synthesizing new domains for `"art" "photo", "sketch"` domains of the PACS dataset (the corresponding domain indexes are "0" (art), "2" (photo), and "3" (sketch) and the target source will be "1" 'cartoon'):

-Note, we use Stable Diffusion V1.5 as our inititialization weights, which can be downloaded from [this link](https://huggingface.co/runwayml/stable-diffusion-v1-5).
+Note that we use Stable Diffusion V1.5 as our inititialization weights, which can be downloaded from [this link](https://huggingface.co/runwayml/stable-diffusion-v1-5).